zoomout/crud-search-challenge/README.md

 ### Features

 I identified two separate features of the application: CRUD and Search.
-These two features could be even implemented in separate microservices and have different performance requirements.
+These two features could be implemented in separate microservices and may have different performance requirements.

 #### CRUD

-For CRUD operations Spring Data REST is used.
+For CRUD operations I used Spring Data REST.
 It provides implementation of all CRUD operations with pagination and sorting.
 Also, it implements the
 HATEOAS.

 #### Search